viwsliu/class_projects/README.txt

-This folder contains all projects made by Vincent Liu during Highschool (2017-2021)
+This folder contains all projects made by Vincent Liu during Highschool and College (2017-Present)